Thunderboi1337/MEME_TRIS/README.md

 Going to attempt doing Tetris in with Raylib, for fun

-g++ main.cpp -lraylib -lGL -lm -lpthread -ldl -lrt -lX11
+g++ main.cpp grid.cpp -lraylib -lGL -o main